redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 *   **distribution config**: `/usr/share/ceilometer/ceilometer-dist.conf` containing the distro-specific overrides over upstream defaults
 *   **user-editable config**: `/etc/ceilometer/ceilometer.conf` containing commented-out setting for the all configuration options with help strings and default values

+ If you wish to change some configuration option, the latter file is one to edit.
+This is laid out in the familiar sectioned format as provided by the Olso config library, with configuration options under `[DEFAULT]`, `[database]`, `[api]`, `[alarm]` *etc*.

+As always, you can choose to manually edit this file or else use the convenient `openstack-config` utility from the `openstack` package, for example:

+       sudo openstack-config --set /etc/ceilometer/ceilometer.conf DEFAULT debug true

+to set the logging level to debug as opposed to the default warning.
+As always, services must be restarted for config changes to take effect.

 </div>
 </div>